heygent/embanalysis/thesis/src/01-intro.md

 tokenization strategy different from the one the model was trained for.
-At the very least, the data being biased towards a R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to left calculations) lead to embeddings that maintain that bias even when learned in a L2R fashion.
+At the very least, the data being biased towards a R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to left calculations) leads to embeddings that maintain that bias even when learned in a L2R fashion.
 This can be a possible hint towards the optimality of certain representations compared to others, given the resilience in preferring a certain tokenization scheme over the one the model is trained on.